 In 1830, further tragedy struck when newly-married John Junior died on his honeymoon in Naples at the age of just 25.
 Although his wife was pregnant, her son was stillborn and John had not made a will, meaning no provision was made for his widow.
 As a result Ann Walker and her sister Elizabeth – who was married – became very wealthy co-heiresses.

-Ann had good contacts with the established families in Halifax and had met Lister on occasion, but the two generally moved in different circles and between 1826 and 1832 Lister had only spent a few weeks in Halifax, instead spending most of her time travelling around Britain and Europe.
+Ann had good contacts with the established families in Halifax and met Anne Lister on numerous occasions through regular social calls between the two families before Anne Lister went traveling around Britain and Europe.

 Nevertheless, the two grew closer and Lister invited Ann to move in and live with her at Shibden Hall.
 Ann was initially uncertain about the move, asking for six months to consider her decision after which she sent Lister a letter which said “I find it impossible to make up my mind”.
 A frustrated Lister travelled to Europe for several months, however on her return to Halifax, the two reconciled.